isc-projects/kea/doc/guide/api.rst

 -  2 - unsupported

--  3 - empty (command was completed successfully, but no data was affected or returned)
+-  3 - empty (command was completed successfully, but no data were affected or returned)

 .. _reference-cache-get: